PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

-# Cubyz is NOT a Survival Game!
+# Cubyz is an Adventure Game, not a Survival Game
 The goal of this project is to create a game about exploration and adventure, not survival.
-Our additions are inspired by reality, not copied from it.

 ### Avoid Unavoidable Threats
 A player should have to create or approach a threat on their own terms, rather than the threat approach them.
-**This is a key part of Cubyz game design, as it is what keeps it from being a survival game.**
+This should allow the player to interact with whatever they want without feeling forced to.

 **Examples:**
+- A player will not be attacked by monsters at night.
+They have to actively approach a monster-infested place such as a structure or cave.
+This is so they have free reign to do activites during the night without being interrupted or frustrated.
 - A player has lost much health, and must risk what little life they have left to gather food.
 Note that the player cannot heal unless they have an accessory that consumes their energy.
 This is a situation the player has to face because of their own skill level.
-- A player will not be attacked by monsters at night.
-They have to actively approach a monster-infested place such as a structure or cave.
-This is so they have free reign to do tasks during the night.
 - A player summons an event that spawns waves of enemies to their base.

 ### Progression = Risk